 There’s more to these cats than just attractive markings, though.
-In this list, we’ll reveal seven interesting facts about these beautiful creatures.
+This post will reveal seven interesting facts about these beautiful creatures.

 1. Tortoiseshell Cats Are Almost Always Female

-The gene responsible for most of the colors that you’ll find on tortoiseshell cats is almost always found on the X chromosome.
-As a result, just like with calicos, virtually every tortoiseshell that you’ll see will be a girl.
+The gene responsible for most of the colors you’ll find on tortoiseshell cats is almost always found on the X chromosome.
+As a result, like with calicos, virtually every tortoiseshell you’ll see will be a girl.

-2. You Can Find Tortoiseshells in Many Different Breeds
+2. You Can Find Tortoiseshell Cats in Many Different Breeds

-There are tortoiseshell cats in just about every breed, including purebreds and mixes.
+Tortoiseshell cats are in almost every breed, including purebreds and mixes.
 They’re also found in both short- and long-haired cats.

 Some breeds are much more likely to produce tortoiseshell individuals, though.
 Japanese Bobtails and Cornish Rexes are two breeds known for having quite a few tortoiseshell members, so if you love these cats, think about adopting one of those two breeds.

-3. There Are Two Different Types of Tortoiseshell Cat
+3. There Are Two Different Types of Tortoiseshell Cats

 There are two distinct types of tortoiseshells: mosaic and chimera.
-Mosaics have their colors mixed randomly, in large swirls and swaths across their body.
-Chimeras, on the other hand, have clearly demarcated appearances, with one color on each side.
+Mosaics have their colors mixed randomly in large swirls and swaths across their body.
+On the other hand, Chimeras have clearly demarcated appearances, with one color on each side.

 Mosaic tortoiseshells are more common, but chimeras aren’t exactly rare.
 If you have a particular attachment to either type, you shouldn’t have too much trouble finding a tortie kitten that meets your needs.